 Placing tiles onto your board

-How you place the building in your corner-shaped board is also very important.
+How you place the building into your corner-shaped board is also very important.
 Each row represents a village, and most tiles can be placed only once in a village.
-Some powerful scoring tile (Gods) can only be placed once per board.
+Some powerful scoring tiles (Gods) can only be placed once per board.

 Often you’ll be in a dilemma to have one large village or to start a new one, especially since the new one must reach a certain length to be eligible for end-game scoring.
 But behold, this length can also be reduced by special Tiki tiles.

 How do you earn the all-important victory points?

 All this creates very tight and co-dependent game mechanics.
 Everything in Hawaii affects something else and there are ways to mitigate it or intensify it.
 It all comes down to how you’re building your village.

 When it comes to scoring, the game is a point-salad sort of.
 There are many ways to score, but that doesn’t mean that you should spread yourself around thin.
 It’s often better to focus your effort, usually around one or two powerful God tiles.